A (not too serious) look at 20 years of Oxford PPE outcomes.

 Each paper's mark distribution is modelled using a latent ability factor model.
 The idea: students have some underlying ability level, and each paper's marks reflect that ability plus paper-specific noise.

-Each paper's mark is modelled as a draw from:
+Each paper's mark is modelled as:

-$$\text{mark}_i = \mu_i + \lambda_i \cdot \theta + \varepsilon_i$$
+$$\text{mark}_i = \mu_i + \sigma_i \sqrt{\rho} \cdot \theta + \varepsilon_i$$

 The examiners' reports give band counts: for each paper, the number of candidates scoring 70+, 60–69, 50–59, 40–49, 30–39, and <30.
 We fit a truncated normal $\mathcal{N}(\mu_i, \sigma_i^2)$ truncated to $[0, 100]$ by maximising the multinomial log-likelihood of these bin counts.
-Data is pooled across all available years (2017–2022, 2024–2025) excluding 2020.
+Band data is available from 2017 onwards, and is pooled across all years where it's available (2017–2022, 2024–2025), excluding 2020.

 The inter-paper correlation $\rho \approx 0.196$ is calibrated so that the model reproduces the observed ~23% first-class rate when averaged across the full ability distribution (integrating over $\theta \sim \mathcal{N}(0,1)$).
 This was done via binary search on 500k simulations with the 8 most popular papers.

-Note that at $\theta = 0$ specifically (the median student), the First rate is only ~11%.
+Note that at $\theta = 0$ (the median student), the First rate is only ~11%.
 The population average is pulled up by the right tail — analogous to how mean income exceeds median income.

 | Class | Average ≥ | Additional requirement |